0djentd/portfolio/README.md

 ## Description

 This is my personal portfolio.
-Built using Vue, Pinia and Bootstrap.
+Built using Vue 2, Vuex, Nuxt.js and Bootstrap.

 [Take a look](https://0djentd.github.io/portfolio/)